Art and Design

 Impact

-- Meet the end of key stage expectations outlined in the national curriculum for Art and design.
+- meet the end of key stage expectations outlined in the national curriculum for art.